Venezuela's Maduro vows to battle corruption

 He says the frequent nationalizations under Chavez’s government allowed corrupt officials to control the sale of products ranging from cement to coffee and require desperate buyers to pay bribes to access them.

-Capriles wants to install a Brazilian-style administration of free market economics with strong social policies, although former Brazilian president Luiz Inacio Lula da Silva has publicly endorsed Maduro as his friend Chavez’s heir.
+Capriles wants to install a Brazilian-style administration of free-market economics with strong social policies, although former Brazilian president Luiz Inacio Lula da Silva has publicly endorsed Maduro.

-Underlining the deep polarization that is one of the late leader’s many legacies, police fired in the air as “Chavista” youths fought with opposition student protesters who had set up camp in a Caracas square to demand a fair election.

-The government said seven of the students were injured in the clash, which took place in the capital’s wealthy La Castellana district, in a plaza overlooked by three European embassies and a five-star hotel.

-Capriles has ridiculed Maduro’s claims and likened them to Chavez’s many denunciations of assassination plots, which critics saw as attempts to distract voters from daily problems such as violent crime, high prices and creaking public services.

-On Monday, a right-wing Salvadoran congressman dismissed accusations by Maduro that he was involved in a plot to kill him, saying that Venezuela’s acting leader wanted to direct attention away “from what is really happening in that country.”

-Additional reporting by Deisy Buitrago, Eyanir Chinea and Mario Naranjo; Writing by Brian Ellsworth and Daniel Wallis; Editing by Bill Trott and Doina Chiacu
+Additional reporting by Deisy Buitrago; Writing by Brian Ellsworth; Editing by Daniel Wallis and Bill Trott